micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-20-rashi_en.md

 ### passuk 11

 ### passuk 12
-<b>Adonoy the God of Yisroel.</b> This is an expression of oath.
+<b>Hachem the God of Yisroel.</b> This is an expression of oath.
 <b>On the third day.</b> Of the following day.
 That means the third day at this time, for tomorrow is the new moon, and tomorrow my father might not wonder; but he will wonder on the third day.

 ### passuk 13
-<b>So may Adonoy do to Yonoson.</b> The Holy One, Blessed is He, when I question my father, and find that he is favorable toward you, if I do not [send word] through a messenger and reveal to you, for good I am able to reveal.
+<b>So may Hachem do to Yonoson.</b> The Holy One, Blessed is He, when I question my father, and find that he is favorable toward you, if I do not [send word] through a messenger and reveal to you, for good I am able to reveal.
 But if it pleases my father to do evil to you, that I will not reveal [by messenger], lest my father find out your whereabouts,<sup>7</sup><i class="footnote">I.e., the messenger might later reveal Dovid’s whereabouts to Shaul.</i> but I will personally reveal it to you.

 ### passuk 14
-<b>I will not [ask of you] if I still be alive.</b> An expression of request, as in and if only [<span>וָלאׁ</span>] it will be given to your bondsman.'<sup>8</sup><i class="footnote">II Melachim 5:17.</i> It is not removed from its usual meaning, 'and will you not do with me good while I am still alive, and do with me the kindness of Adonoy before I die?'
+<b>I will not [ask of you] if I still be alive.</b> An expression of request, as in and if only [<span>וָלאׁ</span>] it will be given to your bondsman.'<sup>8</sup><i class="footnote">II Melachim 5:17.</i> It is not removed from its usual meaning, 'and will you not do with me good while I am still alive, and do with me the kindness of Hachem before I die?'
 And what is the kindness?
 That you will not discontinue your kindness with my household.
 Regarding this, you will make a covenant with me in my lifetime.

 ### passuk 15
-<b>Not even when Adonoy cuts off.</b> And also, you will not remove your kindness from them even when retribution befalls my father's house, for I know that God will cut off your enemies.<sup>9</sup><i class="footnote">And being that my father’s family is included among your enemies, you will not kill them.</i>
+<b>Not even when Hachem cuts off.</b> And also, you will not remove your kindness from them even when retribution befalls my father's house, for I know that God will cut off your enemies.<sup>9</sup><i class="footnote">And being that my father’s family is included among your enemies, you will not kill them.</i>

 ### passuk 16
-<b>May Adonoy exact punishment.</b> Of this covenant.
+<b>May Hachem exact punishment.</b> Of this covenant.
 <b>From Dovid's enemies.</b> Scripture euphemized.
-Its real meaning is that the The Holy One, Blessed is He, demanded the punishment of the transgression from Dovid.<sup>10</sup><i class="footnote">Others maintain that ‘Dovid’s enemies’ refers to Shaul and Avneir.—Mahri Kra.</i> When he transgressed the covenant, and said to Mefiboshes, "You and Tziva shall divide the field,"<sup>11</sup><i class="footnote">II Shmuel 19:30.</i> a <i>bas kol</i> came forth, and said, 'Rechavam and Yorovom shall divide the kingdom.'<sup>12</sup><i class="footnote">See Maseches Shabbos 56b and Maseches Yoma 22b.</i> And so did Targum Yonoson render, 'and Adonoy took retribution from Dovid's enemies.'
+Its real meaning is that the The Holy One, Blessed is He, demanded the punishment of the transgression from Dovid.<sup>10</sup><i class="footnote">Others maintain that ‘Dovid’s enemies’ refers to Shaul and Avneir.—Mahri Kra.</i> When he transgressed the covenant, and said to Mefiboshes, "You and Tziva shall divide the field,"<sup>11</sup><i class="footnote">II Shmuel 19:30.</i> a <i>bas kol</i> came forth, and said, 'Rechavam and Yorovom shall divide the kingdom.'<sup>12</sup><i class="footnote">See Maseches Shabbos 56b and Maseches Yoma 22b.</i> And so did Targum Yonoson render, 'and Hachem took retribution from Dovid's enemies.'

 ### passuk 17